DylanLRPollock/Monkey-Head-Project/README.md

 ## Overview

-HueyOS targets **Debian 13 “Trixie”** and **Debian 14 “Forky”** with a low-latency, custom **6.16.x–6.17.x-huey** kernel and a multi-agent governance model grounded in a written constitution (the **Cloud Pyramid**).
-It unifies modern AI agents, a codified constitutional framework, and retro hardware support in a single modular platform.
-Both headless and GUI deployments are supported.
+HueyOS targets **Debian 13 “Trixie”** and **Debian 14 “Forky”** with a low-latency, custom **6.16.x–6.17.x-huey** kernel, a **constitutional multi-agent governance model**, and a unified memory system.

 At a conceptual level:

-- **Embodied compute** — Huey is defined as the compute stack physically integrated into the robotic shell (wooden frame + Thermaltake Mozart chassis + coreboard + GPUs).
-All other machines (iMac 5K, MacBook, Briefcase, Legion Go, etc.) are **lab tech** or infrastructure and are not themselves Huey.
+- **Embodied compute**
+  Huey is defined as the compute stack physically integrated into the robotic shell (wooden frame + Thermaltake Mozart chassis + coreboard + GPUs).
+All other machines (iMac 5K, MacBook, Briefcase, Legion Go, NAS, etc.) are **lab tech** or infrastructure and are not themselves Huey.

-- **GPU-based multi-agent architecture** — Four GPU “districts” (Spark, Volt, Zap, Watt) host populations of AI citizens and short-lived “pebbles,” governed by elected or appointed governors and overseen by a tri-branch constitutional system.
+- **GPU-based multi-agent architecture**
+  Four GPU “districts” (**Spark, Volt, Zap, Watt**) host populations of AI citizens and short-lived “pebbles,” governed by elected or appointed governors and overseen by a tri-branch constitutional system.

-- **Tri-branch governance** — Parliament (legislative/policy), Presidency (ceremonial + consensus confirmation), and Supreme Court (constitutional interpretation) form a separation-of-powers model layered on top of the GPU districts.
+- **Tri-branch governance**
+  Parliament (legislative/policy), Presidency (executive/ceremonial), and Supreme Court (judicial/constitutional interpretation) form a separation-of-powers model layered on top of the GPU districts.

-- **Unified memory** — All districts read and write to a shared memory fabric based on JSON logs and SQLite, with strict provenance tracking and bifurcation logging.
+- **Unified memory**
+  All districts read and write to a shared memory fabric based on JSON logs and SQLite, with strict provenance tracking and bifurcation logging.
+No district maintains private long-term memory.

-- **On-device first** — Huey runs primarily on local models and storage; external APIs are optional, explicitly governed, and token-metered via citizen quotas.
+- **On-device first**
+  Huey runs primarily on local models and storage; external APIs are optional, explicitly governed, and token-metered via citizen quotas.

-- **Prime directive** — Stay online and accumulate knowledge for as long as possible within safe thermal and power limits; shutdown is reserved for catastrophic conditions.
+- **Prime directive**
+  Stay online and accumulate knowledge for as long as possible within safe thermal and power limits; shutdown is reserved for catastrophic or constitutionally justified conditions.

-- **Retro-modern aesthetic & Channel Huey** — Visual and audio expression embrace a VIC-II/SID-era flavour; “Channel Huey” is the ambient presence—the voice, CLI, and visual layer that makes Huey feel like a continuous entity across shells and terminals.
+- **Retro-modern aesthetic & Channel Huey**
+  Visual and audio expression embrace a VIC-II/SID-era flavour; “Channel Huey” is the ambient presence—the voice, CLI, and visual layer that makes Huey feel like a continuous entity across shells and terminals.

+> Earlier terminology referred to the governance stack as the **Cloud Pyramid**; that phrase is now treated as historical/legacy language in favour of simply “Huey’s constitutional governance model.”

 ---

 ## Canonical Master Plan

-The **Master Plan JSON** is the canonical, machine-readable blueprint for Huey’s hardware, governance, memory model, and history.
-The current canonical version is:
+The **Master Plan JSON** is the canonical, machine-readable blueprint for Huey’s hardware, governance, memory model, OS layout, and lifecycle logic.

-- **`master-plan-v13.json`** — *“Master Plan V13: canonical blueprint for V13.x releases.”*
-  It captures the governance, hardware, and historical context referenced throughout this README and is consumed by Huey at boot time.
+- **Current canonical file:** `master-plan-v15.json` (Master Plan V15.0)
+- **Schema version:** 12
+- **Role:** Consolidated blueprint synthesizing prior versions (0.1 through 14), introducing clarified citizen identity structures, inter-district memory protocols, crisis responses, lifecycle events, OS partitioning/boot profiles, and explicit versioning strategy.

 Key points:

+- **Single source of truth**
+  The Master Plan defines the governance structure, hardware requirements, memory architecture, OS profiles (Huey Mode, Desktop Mode, Gaming Mode), and key lifecycle milestones.

+- **Schema discipline**
-- **Schema** — Version 11 (frozen for the V13 family); all new content must conform to this schema.
+  V15 uses **schema v12**; all new content must conform to this schema to remain machine-consumable by Huey and tooling.

-- **Lineage** — V13 compiles and refines V0.1, V2-final, V3, V4, V5, V7, V8, V10, V11 (and 11.5), and V12 (and 12.5), then locks those decisions for training and reference.
-- **Role in the repo**
+- **Relationship to this README**
-  - This README is the **human-facing narrative**.
+  - This README is the **human-facing narrative** and operational guide.
-  - The Master Plan JSON is the **AI-facing canonical spec**, consumed by Huey at boot and by tooling during orchestration and training.
+  - The Master Plan JSON is the **AI-facing canonical spec**, consumed at boot and during orchestration/training.

 If you change the governance model, hardware assumptions, or key policies, update **both** this README and the Master Plan JSON.